TheWeaVer/lia/archive/mysql-memory-innodb-buffer-pool.md

 # InnoDB Buffer pool

-The buffer pool is an area in main memory where `InnoDB` caches table and index dta as it is accessed.
+The buffer pool is an area in main memory where `InnoDB` caches table and index data as it is accessed.
 The buffer pool permits frequently used data to be accessed directly from memory, which speeds up processing.
 On dedicated servers, up to 80% of physical memory is often assigned to the buffer pool.